Alabama Adventure & Splash Adventure: History

 Adrenaline Family Entertainment sold the park on January 5, 2012, to General Attractions LLC, a company created by the former owners of the park who previously sold the park in 2008.
 It was announced on April 5, 2012 that the amusement park section would be closed, leaving only water rides.
 The park was renamed Splash Adventure for its 2012 opening season.
 Also for 2012, three new attractions were added to the water park.
 One of their new attractions was called the "Mist-ical Maze" where in this attraction you go through a maze that has trigger water chutes and many other surprises.
 The second new attraction was a wipeout designed ride from WhiteWater West called "Wipeout Adventure Course" and the third new attraction was a zip-line that goes around the waterpark.
 There was a "Dive-In Movie" at Kahuna Waves every Friday night from Memorial Day weekend to the end of July.

 In March 2014, Koch Family Parks, founded by former Holiday World & Splashin' Safari CEO Dan Koch and his sister Natalie, purchased the park.
 New additions to the park included five new kids rides consisting of a new kids roller coaster, a train, two boat rides, mini helicopters and a laser maze.

 In 2015 Rampage, the park's signature wooden roller coaster, reopened after a complete restoration.

 In 2018, the park added new attractions including a rocking tugboat, scrambler, a fast-spinning ride, a yo-yo swing ride, a miniature children's train ride, and a children's water slide complex.
 They also introduced a weekend autumn festival in October of that same year.
-A year later, for the 2019 season, the park introduced three new attractions; Freefall, a 75 foot tall tall water slide; Galleon, a pirate ship ride; and Twister, a body slide located by Freefall.
+A year later, for the 2019 season, the park introduced three new attractions; Freefall, a 75 foot tall water slide; Galleon, a pirate ship ride; and Twister, a body slide located by Freefall.

 On Christmas Day (December 25, 2020), following a month-long teaser campaign, Alabama Adventure announced a new addition for the 2021 season; Rocket Racer, a new six-lane mat racer water slide, which would stand more than 50 ft tall and represent their largest waterpark expansion to date.

 For 2022, this amusement park introduced "Cheddar Chase", a wild mouse roller coaster ride previously from Lake Winnepesaukah in Georgia and Self Powered Bikes for kids to replace "Crank and Roll".
 In addition, its water park attraction "Castaway Island" was renamed "Cocoa Island".